Alanna Backx, DVM

 I have always wanted to work with animals as a child.
 My passion finally came true when I graduated from Animal Behavioral College and got my Veterinary assistant certificate in 2014.
 I have been working in an animal hospital ever since, I loved it so much that now I am currently enrolled in Penn Foster College to become a licensed Veterinary Technician.
 I am looking forward to learning so much more and becoming a great vet tech.
 Growing up I was never allowed to own a pet but today I have 2 fish tanks and 2 parakeets.
 Outside of work I love to swim, hang out with friends and family and spend time with my 3 wonderful children and husband.

 Charles grew up in Pennsylvania and animals had a strong influence in his life from an early age.
-His family always had pets from turtles, to cats, and even horses.
-Two years into his undergraduate degree for Forensic Science, he began working at a veterinary hospital for a summer job, and, soon his life shifted gears.
+He grew up with many different pets, including turtles, cats, and horses.
+Two years into his undergraduate degree for Forensic Science, he began working at a veterinary hospital for a summer job, and, soon fell in love with the field.
 Starting from humble beginnings as a kennel staff member, he soon trained to become a veterinary assistant, and then an animal nurse.
-After moving to Brooklyn, he soon became head technician in a large and very busy Brooklyn hospital where he worked for 9 years.
-He is now very excited to be starting as Practice Manger at All Creatures Veterinary Hospital of Brooklyn.
+After moving to Brooklyn, he soon became head technician at large local practice where he worked for 9 years.
+He joined as Practice Manager at All Creatures Veterinary Hospital of Brooklyn at its opening in 2016.
 He is currently midway through achieving his academic designation of Certified Veterinary Practice Manager (CVPM) and is very excited to be working with such a dedicated, talented, professional staff.
-He shares his home with three rescue cats...or they share their home with him.
-In his free time, he loves to travel, try the cuisines of New York City, practice target archery, and enjoy the great outdoors.
+He shares his home with two rescue cats...or rather they share with him.
+In his free time, he loves travel, kickboxing, target archery, and community gaming events.